Time signature

 A time signature (also known as meter signature, metre signature, and measure signature) is an indication in music notation that specifies how many note values of a particular type fit into each measure (bar).
 The time signature indicates the meter of a musical movement at the bar level.

-In a music score the time signature appears as two stacked numerals, such as 4/4 (spoken as four–four time), or a time symbol, such as common-time (spoken as common time).
+In a music score the time signature appears as two stacked numerals, such as 4/4 (spoken as four–four time), or a time symbol, such as common-time or cut-time (spoken as common time or cut time, respectively).
 It immediately follows the key signature (or if there is no key signature, the clef symbol).
 A mid-score time signature, usually immediately following a barline, indicates a change of meter.

 Most time signatures are either simple (the note values are grouped in pairs, like 2/4, 3/4, and 4/4), or compound (grouped in threes, like 6/8, 9/8, and 12/8).
 Less common signatures indicate complex, mixed, additive, and irrational meters.